OlympusDAO/olympus-frontend/README.md

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

+# Cypress tests

+## Setting up the test environnement
+You must create a .env file in the root folder of the project file as described in cypress-metamask documentation: https://github.com/CraftAcademyLabs/cypress-metamask
+This .env file descibes the network and the wallet used to interact with OHM smart contracts.
+The wallet must old a sufficent ballance in ETH and sOHM

+## Running Cypress tests
+npm run cyress:run

+## Troubleshooting/Developping Cypress tests
+npm run cyress:open

 ### Architecture/Layout

 The app is written in [React](https://reactjs.org/) using [Redux](https://redux.js.org/) as the state container.